blacklabelops-legacy/logio/README.md

     blacklabelops/logio harvester
 ~~~~

 > The user parameter works both with username and userid.
+Note: This container only knows users root (uid:0) and logio (uid:1000).
+In order to introduce new users, you will have to extend the image!

 ## References